 Now that we’ve gotten that out of the way ~~

 How long, and where, and how, you and your baby decide to continue your nursing relationship is up to you.
 If you are not comfortable breastfeeding your 3-year old on a New York City subway, that’s ok.
-If you aren’t comfortable telling your coworkers that you aren’t still breastfeeding your 6 month year old, that’s ok.
+If you aren’t comfortable telling your coworkers that you aren’t still breastfeeding your 3-month old, that’s ok.
 IT’S NONE OF THEIR BUSINESS.

 Misconception #2: It’s The Only Way to Get Some Sleep

 Have you ever heard of NIGHT-WEANING?
 Just because you wean the baby at night doesn’t mean you have to wean altogether.
-We night-weaned Tucy at 16 months old and continued breastfeeding quite a bit longer than that.
+We night-weaned ours (I say “we” because weaning was a family effort) at 16 months old.
+I continued breastfeeding quite a bit longer than that.